hvianna/audioMotion.js/docs/configuration.md

 Select which configuration settings may be changed by [Randomize](settings.md#randomize).

-When **User Presets** is checked, Randomize will first load one of your [saved custom presets](settings.md#save-manage-presets) and then choose random values for any other settings checked.
+When **User Presets** is checked, Randomize will first load one of your [saved custom presets](settings.md#save-manage-presets) and then choose random values for any additional settings checked.
-So if you want to randomize only among your custom presets, uncheck everything else!

 ## Sensitivity presets

 ![config-sensitivity-presets](img/config-sensitivity-presets.png)

-Customize low, normal and high [Sensitivity](settings.md#sensitivity) presets.
+Customize low, medium and high [Sensitivity](settings.md#sensitivity) presets.

 **Min dB** and **Max dB** represent the lowest and highest volume levels to be registered by the analyzer, in decibels.